 A monthly teleconference regarding the transition to ICD-10, hosted by Pennsylvania’s Blue Plans.

-In 2009, the U.S. Department of Health and Human Services (HHS) adopted a rule to replace the currently used International Classification of Diseases, 9th Revision (ICD-9) to the next generation of ICD-10 code sets by October 1, 2013.
-In August 2012, HHS officially changed the ICD-10 compliance date to October 1, 2014.
+The U.S. Department of Health and Human Services (HHS) has adopted a rule to replace the currently used International Classification of Diseases, 9th Revision (ICD-9) with the next-generation ICD-10 code sets by October 1, 2014.